 Day 06: Charang to Lo Manthang (explore the ancient city) 3820m 12,532 ft 5-6 hours

 Upper Mustang is also known as the grand canyon of trans-Himalaya.
-Today is the day you will realise why they call Upper Mustang as a Grand Canyon.
-The trail goes through the deep red rock canyon gives the look of Arizona in the United States.
+Today is the day you will realize why they call Upper Mustang as a Grand Canyon.
+The trail goes through the deep red rock canyon that gives the look of Arizona in the United States.
 From Charang, you will hike descend to the base of Kaligandaki river and cross another side of the river before you ascend again to another high pass of 3950m (Lola-La Pass).
-It allows you to enjoy the dynamic view of Lo-Mangtang valley and several other red rock mountains with towering snow cap Tilicho peak right above you.
+It allows you to enjoy the dynamic view of the Lo-Manthang valley and several other red rock mountains with towering snow cap Tilicho peak right above you.

 Day 07: Lo Manthang (Namgyal Gompa and Thinggar Valley) 3780m 12,532 ft Rest day

 This is the day we were waiting to accomplish.
-Completely hidden from outside world Lo-Mangtang (3,800m) is the capital of the last Buddhist kingdom of Nepal built in the 15th century.
+Completely hidden from outside world Lo-Manthang (3,800m) is the capital of the last Buddhist kingdom of Nepal built in the 15th century.
 The Buddist capital of Lo-Mangtang has a lot to offer.
-Today we will explore 3 of the major ancient monasteries namely Jhampa, Thupchen, Chooser and Chhoeda in Tinggar Valley.
+Today we will explore 3 of the major ancient monasteries namely Jhampa, Thupchen, Chooser, and Chhoeda in Tinggar Valley.
 It will be the most exciting day you been waiting for.